Get (divorce document): Etymology

-A number of popular etymological speculations were offered by early modern Rabbinic authorities.
-According to Shiltei Giborim, it refers to the stone agate, which purportedly has some form of anti-magnetic property symbolizing the divorce.
-The Gaon of Vilna posits that the Hebrew letters of Gimel and Tet of the word get are the only letters of the Hebrew alphabet that cannot make a word together, again symbolizing the divorce.
-Baruch Epstein states that it comes from the Latin word gestus "action, gesture", which refers to any legal document.
+Several popular etymological speculations were offered by early modern Rabbinic authorities.
+According to Shiltei Giborim, it refers to the stone agate, which purportedly has anti-magnetic property symbolizing the divorce.
+The Gaon of Vilna posits that the Hebrew letters Gimel and Tet in the word get are the only letters in the Hebrew alphabet that cannot form a word together, again symbolizing the divorce.
+Baruch Epstein states that it comes from the Latin word actio, meaning "action", which refers to any legal document.
 Marcus Jastrow posits a Semitic root, arguing that it derives from the Hebrew word for engraving (חטט).

 Yechiel Yaakov Weinberg posits that after the Bar Kokhba revolt the Romans decreed that all documents be processed in a Roman court (in order to weaken Jewish nationalism, although it is far more likely that Roman lawmakers were simply following procedure common to all bureaucrats, everywhere, to standardize and simplify their work).
-The term get may have entered the vernacular language during this time.
+The term get may have entered the vernacular during this time.